 This recipe is slightly modified from the traditional which uses yogurt.
 I used coconut milk instead, because the sweetness of the coconut milk is perfect with the turmeric root.
 There are some spices commonly used in Rajasthani cuisine, like fennel seed, that make an appearance here.

-This turmeric root curry is a one-pot recipe and easy enough, but make sure you saute the turmeric for a full 10 minutes because turmeric is quite bitter (which you already may have learned the hard way if you ever tried to add more than ½ tsp of turmeric powder to a curry recipe).
+This turmeric root curry is a one-pot recipe and easy enough, but make sure you saute the turmeric for a full 10 minutes because turmeric is quite bitter (which you already may have learned the hard way if you ever tried to add more than ½ teaspoon of turmeric powder to a curry recipe).
 The sauteing, in an adequate amount of oil, takes that bitterness away and makes the curry incredibly flavorful.
 Serve this with some rice and a vegetable side like this spicy cauliflower sabzi.

 Turmeric Root Curry with Green Peas